Taxel/PlexTraktSync/README.md

 docker run \
 	-it \ # Runs session as interactive
 	--rm \ # Removes container after closing
-	--name plextraktsync-jimbob \ # Name of the session, helps with diagnosing issues if they happen --network t2_proxy \ # Name of the same network that your Plex Media Server container is running on -v /home/james/docker/appdata/plextraktsync-jimbob/config:/app/config \ # Before ":" is the name of the unique folder for this Plex user
+	--name plextraktsync-john \ # Name of the session, helps with diagnosing issues if they happen --network t2_proxy \ # Name of the same network that your Plex Media Server container is running on -v /home/james/docker/appdata/plextraktsync-john/config:/app/config \ # Before ":" is the name of the unique folder for this Plex user
 	-e PTS_CONFIG_DIR=/app/config \ # As per github.com/Taxel/PlexTraktSync/docker-compose.yml
 	-e PTS_CACHE_DIR=/app/config \ # As per github.com/Taxel/PlexTraktSync/docker-compose.yml
 	-e PTS_LOG_DIR=/app/config \ # As per github.com/Taxel/PlexTraktSync/docker-compose.yml